Silmaen/DepManager/README.md

      * `folder` a folder of your computer (mostly for debug or testing)
    * Login can be defined with: `--login(-l) <login> --passwd(-p) <passwd>`.
  * `del <remote>` remove the designated remote if exists.
+ * `sync <remote>` push to remote all local package that does not already exist on remote.

 ### build